 General Information

 The main focus of research in the Csonka Pál Doctoral School at the Faculty of Architecture, Budapest University of Technology and Economics, covers scientific problems related to architecture, construction, structural mechanics, geometry, and applied mechanics.
 The 4-year-long curriculum, upon successful defense, leads to a PhD in architecture and engineering.
-The performance of the student is evaluated on a comprehensive exam after the second year.
-The main focus of the curriculum is independent research in close collaboration with the supervisor of the student.
+The student's performance is evaluated on a comprehensive exam after the second year.
+The main focus of the curriculum is independent research conducted in close collaboration with the student's supervisor.
 The main goal is a high-quality doctoral thesis supported by publications in international, peer-reviewed journals.

 Requirements

-• A completed MSc in a relevant field (e.g., Architecture, Architectural Engineering, Applied Mathematics, History of Art).
+• A completed MSc in a relevant field (e.g., Architecture, Architectural Engineering, Civil Engineering, Applied Mathematics, History of Art).

-• Competence in English language certified by complex (oral and written) state-accredited language examination at min. level B2 (or a certificate equivalent thereto).
+• Competence in the English language certified by a complex (oral and written) state-accredited language examination at min. level B2 (or a certificate equivalent thereto).

 • Proof of initiated scientific activities (publication, conference attendance, undergraduate research project, ...etc.).